 Buyer's Credit for Government of Turkmenistan

-Supporting Export of Gas to Gasoline Plant Facility to Turkmenistan's State-Owned Gas Company by Japanese Companies
+Supporting Export of Gas-Fired Power Plant Facility to Turkmen State Power Corporation by Japanese Companies

 - Export Loans

-The Japan Bank for International Cooperation (JBIC; Governor: Hiroshi Watanabe) signed on October 24 three buyer's credit (export loan) agreements totaling up to about JPY22.4 billion, USD392 million and EUR102 million (JBIC portion) respectively with the Government of Turkmenistan acting through the State Bank for Foreign Economic Affairs of Turkmenistan (TVEB).
-These loans are cofinanced with Mizuho Bank, Ltd., The Bank of Tokyo-Mitsubishi UFJ, Ltd., Sumitomo Mitsui Banking Corporation and the Tokyo branch of Deutsche Bank AG.
-Nippon Export and Investment Insurance (NEXI) will provide insurance for the portions cofinanced by private financial institutions.
-The total cofinancing amount of each of these loans is about JPY37.4 billion, USD653 million and EUR170 million.
+The Japan Bank for International Cooperation (JBIC; Governor: Tadashi Maeda) signed on July 12 loan agreements on buyer's credit (export loan) totaling up to approximately JPY7.8 billion and USD91 million (JBIC portion), respectively, with the Government of Turkmenistan acting through the State Bank for Foreign Economic Affairs of Turkmenistan (TVEB).
+These loans are co-financed with Sumitomo Mitsui Banking Corporation and ING Bank N.V., Tokyo Branch, bringing the total co-financing amount to approximately JPY13.1 billion and USD152 million, with Nippon Export and Investment Insurance (NEXI) providing insurance for the portion co-financed by the two private-sector banks.

-As Japan's policy-based financial institution, JBIC will continue to support Japanese companies for their export of plant machinery and equipment, as well as their overseas business deployment, by drawing on its various financial facilities and schemes for structuring projects and performing its risk-assuming function.
+As Japan's policy-based financial institution, JBIC will continue to support Japanese companies' export of plant machinery and equipment, as well as their overseas business deployment, by drawing on its various financial facilities and schemes for structuring projects and performing its risk-assuming function.